open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- Perform the mapping for `BT-500-Organization-Company` (Organisation Name).
-Get the Organization in `parties` whose `.id` is equal to the value of this field and add 'subcontractor' to its `.roles` array.
+- <a href="operations.md#get-the-organization-for-an-organization-technical-identifier-reference">Get the organization for the organization technical identifier reference</a> and add 'subcontractor' to its `.roles` array.
 - <a href="operations.md#get-the-bid-for-a-lottender">Get the bid for the LotTender</a>, add a `subcontracts` object to the bid's `.subcontracting.subcontracts` array, and:
   - Set its `.id` incrementally.
   - Add a `subcontractors` object and set its `.id` to the value of this field.